-Utilizing an ensemble methodology technique developed in chapter 4, chapter 5 introduces a hypothesis as to why the PMM is only a decent predictor of ENSO, despite being an excellent precursor.
-The predictability experiment shows that PMM-like SST in the initial condition may bias the ENSO forecast warm, but the spread does not necessary decrease (i.e., predictability does not increase).
-We hypothesize that PMM may not be an excellent predictor of ENSO because PMM SST signatures peak at the same time (spring-summer) that the coupled system is most sensitive to stochastically induced coupled instabilities that ultimately result in ENSO-like errors in December.
+Utilizing an ensemble methodology technique developed in chapter 4, chapter 5 introduces a hypothesis as to why the PMM is only a marginally useful predictor of ENSO, despite being an excellent precursor.
+The predictability experiment shows that positive PMM-like SST in the initial condition may bias the ENSO forecast toward El Niño, but the spread does not necessary decrease (i.e., predictability does not increase).
+We hypothesize that PMM may not be an excellent predictor of ENSO because PMM SST signatures peak at spring-summer when the coupled system is most sensitive to stochastically induced coupled instabilities, which frequently result in ENSO-like errors in December.
 Therefore, perturbation growth may mask the predictive potential of precursors that peak in the spring-summer seasons.
-The proposed experiments in the chapter 8 Future Work will determine whether this conclusion holds for the subsurface heat content precursor, which peaks in the western Pacific in spring.
+The proposed experiments in the chapter 8 (Future Work) will determine whether this conclusion also holds for the subsurface heat content precursor, which peaks in the western Pacific in spring.

 Chapters 4-6 focus less on precursors and more on how internal variability of the climate system can result in ENSO forecast degredation.
 In chapter 4, a coupled model methodology is developed to isolate noise-driven processes that may impact ENSO predictability.
-Chapter 4 and a subsequent dynamical analysis in chapter 6 shows that for longer lead-time forecasts using NCAR-CCSM4, much of ENSO predictability is likely lost due to stochastic winds instigating coupled instabilities.
+Chapter 4 and a subsequent dynamical analysis in chapter 6 shows that for longer lead-time forecasts using CCSM4, much of ENSO predictability is likely lost due to stochastic winds instigating coupled instabilities.
 The stochastic winds are westerly wind burst-like and are not strongly tied to the climate state.
 A modified version of the methodology is utilized in an application study as an alternate approach to generating an “expected” forecast spread in actual real-time ENSO predictions (chapter 5).
 For instance, the application study shows that the observed ENSO evolution for the 2014 so-called El Niño forecast “bust” falls in line with what one would expect from forecast-independent, ENSO-independent, noise-driven error growth.

 The error growth rate discussed in chapter 4 is modulated by the Bjerknes feedback, an ENSO-like mechanism, and does not require a large-scale wind stress trigger pattern, subsurface heat content precursor, or a previous ENSO event.
 Temporal growth behavior is best characterized by nonlinearity, strong seasonality, and dependence on the initialization month.
 Overall, results support the view that intrinsic variability ultimately limits ENSO predictability.

 Based on the error growth dynamics, seasonal halt to growth of errors in boreal fall, and comparison to the model ENSO, we can deduce that the lack of a subsurface precursor hinders the maintenance of the instability through fall.
-In other words, despite the seasonal drop off of the strength the Bjerknes feedback, model ENSO events maintain amplitude through the fall by aid of the subsurface precursor.
+In other words, despite the seasonal drop off of the strength the Bjerknes feedback, model ENSO events maintain amplitude through the fall aided by the subsurface precursor.